-Boris Johnson agrees to quit as Conservative Party leader but will continue as British PM
+Boris Johnson agrees to quit as Conservative Party leader, will continue as British PM temporarily

 The spate of resignations follows the prime minister’s apology in which he had said that he made a mistake by appointing Conservative MP Chris Pincher as the deputy chief whip in the House of Commons despite sexual misconduct complaints against him.

 Pincher had resigned last week from that post after confessing in a letter to Johnson that he had “drank far too much”, embarrassed himself and upset people.
 The British media reported that Pincher had sexually assaulted two male guests at the Carlton Club in London.
-Besides, Pincher has been accused of sexual misconduct on several occasions in the past.
+Pincher has also been accused of sexual misconduct on several occasions in the past.

 Meanwhile, newly-appointed finance minister, Nadhim Zahawi, on Thursday urged Johnson to quit.
 The prime minister knew “the right thing to do” was to “go now”, he added.

-General elections are to be held in 2024 but Johnson can call one if he wants.
+The next general election will be held in 2024, but Johnson can call one if he wants.
 Since Johnson had survived the confidence vote in June, he could not face another one for a year unless Conservative Party rules are changed.
 Therefore, Cabinet resignations seemed to be a move to force him to resign.

 On June 6, a no-confidence motion was introduced against Johnson after 54 Conservative Party MPs demanded that he resign.
 They denounced the parties organised by Johnson and his staff members during lockdowns imposed to contain the spread of coronavirus.
 The controversy has been famously described as the partygate scandal.